 Recruiting women for the golf team was a problem the last time PCC had a team.
 A college golf team has to have at least five members to qualify for team play and the college would want to keep it all Kansas students and not open it up to out-of-state players, said PCC President William Wojciechowski.

-Page 2 of 2 - Trustee Michele Hamm said the money for a new golf program might be better spent improving the salaries of the existing volleyball and track programs, both of which have lost good coaches.
+Trustee Michele Hamm said the money for a new golf program might be better spent improving the salaries of the existing volleyball and track programs, both of which have lost good coaches.